Franklin's Forest

-Franklin's Forest lies near the centre of the East End distinct of Grand Cayman, one of the Cayman Islands, a British Overseas Territory in the Caribbean Sea.
-It is one of the territory's Important Bird Areas (IBAs).
+Franklin's Forest is an Important Bird Area (IBA) and a Key Biodiversity Area (KBA) located near the centre of the East End district of Grand Cayman, one of the Cayman Islands, a British Overseas Territory in the Caribbean Sea.
+The area is partially owned by the Crown; the rest is privately owned.
+Franklin's Forest, like the other privately owned forests on the island, is threatened by habitat loss.

 Description

 Franklin's Forest is a 111 ha tract of native tropical dry forest bordered by Conocarpus wetlands and farmland.
 It lies south of the Salina Reserve and east of Queen Elizabeth II Botanic Park.
-It is unprotected and partly privately owned.
+It is entirely unprotected and partly privately owned, the rest of the land having "recently" (as of 2006) been purchased by the Crown.